Voss-Bascom Professor of Law; Director of the Law Library

 A.M.L.S., University of Michigan

 European Tort Law

 Steve Barkan came to the UW Law School as the director of the Law Library in 1995.
-In addition to administering the Law Library, Professor Barkan teaches Torts I and Torts II and team-teaches a course on European law with visiting professors from Giessen, Germany.
-He is the director of the Law School's summer study abroad program in Giessen, and he directs the Law School's student and faculty exchange program with the University of Giessen.
-He is a member of the Board of Bar Examiners of the Supreme Court of Wisconsin and the Editorial Advisory Committee of the National Conference of Bar Examiners.
+In addition to administering the Law Library, Professor Barkan teaches Torts I and Torts II.
+In 2015, he received the Outstanding Classroom Teacher of the Year award from the Wisconsin Law Alumni Association.
+He is the director of the Law School's summer study abroad program in Giessen, Germany, and he directs the Law School's student and faculty exchange program with the University of Giessen.
+Professor Barkan is the vice chair of the Board of Bar Examiners of the Supreme Court of Wisconsin and serves on the Editorial Advisory Committee of the National Conference of Bar Examiners.

-Professor Barkan is the primary author (with the late Roy M. Mersky and the late Donald J. Dunn) of the ninth edition of Fundamentals of Legal Research.
+Professor Barkan is a co-author of the ninth and tenth editions of Fundamentals of Legal Research.
 In 1992, he was the founding editor of Perspectives, a journal devoted to teaching legal research and writing in law schools.

 Professor Barkan has two children: Davida, age 26, lives in Cambridge, Massachusetts, and Daniel, age 23, lives in Las Cruces, New Mexico.
-Professor Barkan's interests include reading all sorts of things, movies, music, and travel (especially to Massachusetts and New Mexico).
+Professor Barkan's interests include reading all sorts of things on his Kindle, movies, music, and travel (especially to Massachusetts and New Mexico).